GlobalWebIndex/platform2.0-react-challenge/README.md

 A strong typing system such as Typescript would be beneficial if the project is meant to grow.

+A 404 page could have been added as well as the error boundary mechanism that React provides.

 ## What can be improved